 With a Finnish Spitz, it’s important to stick to a strict diet using high-quality dog food packed with lean protein, fruits, and vegetables.
 Experts say this breed has an exceptionally high metabolism, which could mean they are prone to obesity when fed too much.
 On that note, avoid excessive treats (a few are fine) and table scraps or foods with a high fat content.
 Adhere to a daily regimen of low-fat, high-protein kibble appropriate for your dog’s age and size.

-- The Finnish Spitz is a generally healthy breed and individuals often never exhibit serious health issues.
-This is all thanks to careful breeding throughout history.
+The Finnish Spitz is a generally healthy breed and individuals often never exhibit serious health issues.

-- While they are very intelligent dogs, Finnish Spitzes are typically independent thinkers.
-That makes them somewhat difficult to train, but they do respond well to short, positive training sessions.
+While they are very intelligent dogs, Finnish Spitzes are typically independent thinkers.
+This makes them somewhat difficult to train, but they do respond well to short, positive training sessions.

 Where to Adopt or Buy a Finnish Spitz

 When deciding on a breeder or rescue to buy or adopt your new lifelong pal, it’s your responsibility to do the research to make sure you’re getting a dog that will lead a healthy and happy life.
 Check on the breeder or rescue group’s reputation.
 Is it recommended by the national breed association?
 Does it have shining testimonials from past customers?